ameeuw/ttn-node/README.md

 The LoRaWAN code is heavily based on the LMIC-Node project which seems to be the one-fits-all-solution to anything LoRaWAN.
 It is reduced and extended to be processed by FreeRTOS and adds queue-workers for both sides.

-### Hardware
+### Tested Hardware
-Lopy v1
+- Lopy v1
+  - real-time clock
+  - SD-card
-TTGO Lora32
+- TTGO Lora32
+  - OLED display
+  - SD-card
-TTGO T-Beam V1.2
+- TTGO T-Beam V1.2
+  - GPS
+  - display
+  - Power management IC

 ### Tasks
+- HandleUplink
+- HandleDownlink
+- LMIC
-- HandleUplinkMessage
+- Status
-- HandleDownloadMessage
+- Mqtt

 ### Queues
 - UplinkQueue
 - DownlinkQueue

+### Payload structs
+- Telemetry
+- Tracer
+- Meter
+- CO2
+- GPS
+- Coolbox

 ### PicoMQTT
 ### Tasmota Registry